janBock/ls-demo-project/README.md

 This is a simple webapp for performing operations on two single digits.

+In its current state:
 - Math operation are performed on the backend
 - FE built using React.js, HTML, CSS
-- Loval server using Express.js
+- Local server using Express.js

 Potential Extensions:
 - Extend from single digits to multiple digit numbers; more complex operations